How to Rebatch Jelly That Didn’t Set Properly

 Too Much Sugar/Not Enough Sugar

-If you add too much sugar to your jelly it will become too thick or could crystalize because the sugar can’t all dissolve.
+If you add too much sugar to your jelly, it will become too thick or could crystallize because the sugar can’t all dissolve.
 No one wants to have gritty jelly on their morning toast.
-If you don’t add enough sugar to your jelly it won’t set and will be runny (this is what happened to mine).
-Sugar also acts as a preservative for canned goods so not adding enough sugar can result in your jelly developing mold even if it is sealed properly.
+If you don’t add enough sugar to your jelly, it won’t set and will be runny (this is what happened to mine).
+Sugar also acts as a preservative for canned goods, so not adding enough sugar can result in your jelly developing mold even if it is sealed properly.

 Too Much Pectin/Not Enough Pectin

-Similar to the sugar, if you add too much pectin to a jelly recipe it will affect the texture, possibly making is bubble, uneven, or really thick.
-If you don’t add enough pectin it will be runny because it can’t properly gel.
+Similar to sugar, if you add too much pectin to a jelly recipe, it will affect the texture, possibly making it bubble, uneven, or really thick.
+If you don’t add enough pectin, it will be runny because it can’t properly gel.
 Insufficient amounts of pectin can also make for a shorter shelf life.

 Time to Rebatch Jelly